SMS Best Practices for Improved Delivery Rates

 Every time you send out a messaging campaign, you should have accurate, reliable, verifiable recipient opt-in information that is specific to the type of messaging that you are sending.
 For example, just because a customer opted in to receive account notifications does not mean that they have consented to receive new product marketing.
 When you follow this opt-in strategy, generally opt-out rates are consistently low (less than 5%) due to obtaining clear recipient consent.

 According to the Cellular Telecommunications and Internet Association (CTIA) guidelines, you should also make sure that as soon as a recipient opts in, you send them an opt-in confirmation message.

 Consent (Opting out)

 There are many different methods of including opt-out messaging in your message body.
-This could include "Reply STOP to opt out", "Reply NO to cancel", "Send X to opt out", or even versions in other languages such as "Responder DETENER para optar por no participar".
+This could include "Reply STOP to opt out", "Reply NO to cancel", "Send X to opt out", or even versions in other languages such as "Responde NO para cancelar."

-Always make sure that you are associating numbers with a single use case!
-Using the same numbers for multiple different use cases is bound to cause issues, so it’s better to not cross-pollinate campaigns.
+Phone numbers should be associated with a single use case.
+Using the same numbers for multiple different increases the chance of issues, so it’s best to not cross-pollinate campaigns.

-What if the numbers are meant for the same brand, can you use the same set in that case?
-No!
-Maybe you own a car repair service - you would not want to use the same numbers for marketing purposes that you would for appointment confirmations.
+If the numbers are meant for the same brand, can you use the same set in that case?
+No. Maybe you own a car repair service - you would not want to use the same numbers for marketing purposes that you would for appointment confirmations.
 This is much more likely to make the carriers question whether your traffic may be illegitimate.
-Identify sets of numbers for each of your various use cases, and stick to it!
+Identify sets of numbers for each of your various use cases, and keep them on separate tasks.

 Example Message: “Your appointment is at 3”.

-What if you made your dentist appointment 3 months ago at your last cleaning, and you totally forgot about it!
+What if you made your dentist appointment 6 months ago at your last cleaning, and you totally forgot about it?
 You might assume this message isn’t for you and ignore it entirely.
 So how can we make that better?